datechies/Edit-Like/Readme.md

 We never ask for personal or private information like names, email addresses, or credit card numbers.

 ### <b>Link to other sites<b>
 This Service may contain links to other sites.
-If you click on a third-party link, you will be directed to that site. <br>
+If you click on a third-party link, you will be directed to that site. <br><br>
 Note that these external sites are not operated by us.
 Therefore, I strongly advise you to review the Privacy Policy of these websites. <br><br>
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.